jasper-zanjani/notes/books/lxa-lpic.md

 ## 106.1 - Install and configure X11 (X Utilites for screen and window information)
 X11 and Xorg are often still used interchangeably, but strictly speaking Xorg is a newer system that replaced and improved upon the earlier X11.
-`yum groupinstall "X Window System" "Desktop" "Desktop Platform"` installation of GUI for a headless server /etc/X11 primary location for configs, including xorg.conf Xorg configuration can be generated in two ways
+  - `yum groupinstall "X Window System" "Desktop" "Desktop Platform"` installation of GUI for a headless server Xorg configuration can be generated in two ways
+  1. Automatically
+  2. Manually
-`X` `Xorg` binary for X windows server
+  - `X` `Xorg` binary for X windows server
-`X -configure` `Xorg -configure` generate an Xorg configuration file for the user running the command Sections of xorg.conf.new
+  - `X -configure` `Xorg -configure` generate an Xorg configuration file for the user running the command /etc/X11 primary location for configs, including xorg.conf Sections of xorg.conf.new
   - `Section "Title" ...
 EndSection`
   - Module, InputDevice, Monitor, Screen

 ## 106.2 - Set up a display manager
-`xwininfo` determine resolution by clicking on Desktop itself `xdpyinfo`
+  - `xwininfo` determine resolution by clicking on Desktop itself
+  - `xdpyinfo`
-`xhost` remotely run desktop applications
+  - `xhost` remotely run desktop applications
-`xhost +` disable access control (enabled by default), allowing clients to connect remotely and run desktop applications `xhost +192.168.1.119` add a host to list of authorized clients `xhost -192.168.1.119` remove a host from list of authorized clients `yum install xorg-x11-xdm` install X display manager /etc/X11/xdm config for X display manager lightdm replaces kdm, but configuration isn't typically necessary /etc/lightdm/lightdm.conf
+  - `xhost +` disable access control (enabled by default), allowing clients to connect remotely and run desktop applications
+  - `xhost +192.168.1.119` add a host to list of authorized clients
+  - `xhost -192.168.1.119` remove a host from list of authorized clients
+  - `yum install xorg-x11-xdm` install X display manager /etc/X11/xdm config for X display manager lightdm replaces kdm, but configuration isn't typically necessary /etc/lightdm/lightdm.conf